saverymax/selective_indexing/README.md

 Usage of --validation and --test will be explained below

 ## Testing
-To measure performance of the system, a validation and test dataset is included with the SIS package.
+To measure performance of the system, validation and test datasets are included with the SIS package.
 To run the models on these datasets, include the --validation or --test option as shown in the example below.
 Input one or the other, not both.